 Mr. Provost was a jury member at the Festival International du Film Francophone de Namur in Belgium, where this interview was conducted.

 Mr. Provost, is it a necessity for you that your films are based on your own screenplays?

-That’s interesting, because I recently talked to a producer about a new project, based on a screenplay written by somebody else.
-I can’t tell you much about it at this point, but it’s true, writing has always been a terribly important to me—I also wrote for the theater and wrote several novels.
-I always have the urge to write, every day.
-So my films always begin whenever I start writing the script, that’s when the adventure starts for me.
+That’s interesting because I recently talked to a producer about a new project, based on a screenplay written by somebody else.
+I can’t tell you much about it at this point, but it’s true, writing has always been terribly important to me—I also wrote for the theater and wrote several novels.
+I always have the urge to write every day.
+So my films always begin whenever I start writing the script; that’s when the adventure begins for me.
 A screenplay is never a finished product, unlike a novel for example.
-Everybody needs it on the set, and for me it’s even a helpful tool for editing my films.
-So I like writing, it inspires me, and my favourite places to write are a train, or a plane—small places that are moving.
+Everybody needs it on the set, and for me, it’s even a helpful tool for editing my films.
+So I like writing, it inspires me, and my favorite places to write are a train or a plane—small places that are moving.
 They inspire me a lot.

 You’re an excellent writer for actresses, like Carmen Maura, Yolande Moreau, Emmanuelle Devos, and in your latest film, “Sage femme” [a.k.a.
 “The Midwife”], you had cast Catherine Deneuve and Catherine Frot.
 In each of your films, women get magnificent, often powerful roles, on their plate.
 I’m sure that’s by choice?